hyeok90/segmetation_labeling_tool/README.md

-# YOLO11-seg Active Learning-based Annotation Tool
+# YOLO-seg Active Learning-based Annotation Tool

-This is a comprehensive GUI-based image annotation tool developed with Python and PyQt5, specifically optimized for **YOLOv11-seg** models.
+This is a comprehensive GUI-based image annotation tool developed with Python and PyQt5, specifically optimized for **YOLO-seg** models.
 It integrates an **Active Learning** workflow to significantly accelerate object segmentation tasks by combining manual annotation tools with AI-assisted labeling and refinement.

 ## ✨ Key Features

 ### 1. 🧠 Active Learning & Automation
-- **Auto-Labeling (Inference):** Automatically detect and segment objects in your images using a pre-trained YOLOv11-seg model.
+- **Auto-Labeling (Inference):** Automatically detect and segment objects in your images using a pre-trained YOLO-seg model.
 - **Class Specification (Refinement):** A specialized feature to refine specific labels.
 Select a "target class" (e.g., generic "vehicle"), and use a secondary, specialized model to classify it into more specific categories (e.g., "car", "bus", "truck") by analyzing cropped regions.

 ### 2. 🖋️ Versatile Annotation Tools